Table of Contents

 Where can I report issues?

-There is a new Dicaffeine project page on Github, please report any issues there.
+There is a Dicaffeine project page on Github, please report any issues there.

 Support the development